girip11/postgresql_learning/postgresql_tutorial/stored_procedures/2_control_structures.md

     FOR row IN (SELECT first_name || ' ' || last_name as name FROM customer where customer_id >=10 and customer_id <= 50) LOOP
       RAISE NOTICE 'Customer name: %', row.name;
     END LOOP;
-  END
+  END;
 $$;

--- Loop through the results of dynamically executed query from a string parameter -- Query on the dvdrental database
+-- Loop through the results of dynamically executed query -- from a string parameter
+-- Query on the dvdrental database
 -- `USING` statement to pass parameters to the query DO $$